lawrenceyoon/React-Project--Pictures/README.md

 API Used: Unsplash https://unsplash.com/developers

 ### `View App`
 https://react-project-pictures.now.sh/

+### `How It Works`
+Type in any images you want searched into the search bar!
+Or make a quick selection from one of the three boxes below!
+It will then connect to the Unsplash API and get 10 images to show on the screen.

 ### `App Steps`
 1) Set up boilerplate, removed all previous files in src directory and created own file structure.
 Imported Semantic-UI CDN into index for CSS.
 All other apps while learning was made using Class Components, so for this project I decided to go with Functional Component w/ Hooks.